-From Anna on April 29th, 2008 in Kitchen Remodel
+From Dean Dowd on April 29, 2008 in Kitchen Remodel

 A kitchen remodel is a big step in your life, and you want to make sure your finished product is worth all of the time and money invested.
 An important element in a successful kitchen remodel is a well designed layout.